vikky225/JAVA8TXT/README.md

 - Packaging: `mvn package`, compiled jar in *target/* folder

-Than you can run via below command java -jar Toy-Explorer-1.0-SNAPSHOT.jar command-data.txt
+Than you can run via below command java -jar robot-1.0-SNAPSHOT.jar command-data.txt

-Note : where command-data.txt is command input file which is placed under resource in our packaged application
+Note : where input.txt is command input file which is placed under resource in our packaged application

 Option-2

 Import whole application in IntelliJ or any other tool and click on Run than  Edit Configuration for Application as below
 Main: com.toysimulator.Main
-Program Aeguments: src\main\resources\command-data.txt
+Program Aeguments: src\main\resources\robot.txt

 than simply run your application as Run as Java Application from Main class, it should display expected output in console.
 Classification: Public Version: 1.0